Vegetable Ragout Recipe: (serves 4)

 1. Bring 5 cups of water to a boil, add a drizzle of olive oil and pinch of salt

 2. To the boiling water, SLOWLY add the polenta, whisking constantly to avoid any lumps.
 Add Parmesan cheese and butter and lower the heat.
-Cook, stirring nearly constantly until the polenta gets thick and pulls away from the sides of the pan, usually about 20 minutes.
+Cook, stirring nearly constantly until the polenta gets thick and pulls away from the sides of the pan, usually about 20 minutes.** Don't go too far from the stove, you'll need to stir the polenta often to avoid sticking/burning.

 3. Serve hot polenta in soup bowls topped with vegetable ragout.